KayseMca/KayseMca/README.md

 ## Interests 🤟

-💻   I love exploring new tech stack and building cool stuffs.
+💻   I love exploring new tech stacks and building cool stuff.

 ## Languages and Tools 🖥️: